-Renting a hotel meeting room also allows you the space that your office may not have–especially if you’re planning a larger event.
+Renting a hotel meeting room also allows you the space that your office may not have, especially if you’re planning a more significant event.
 Most of the smaller spaces accommodate at least 25 people, some up to 100, which most office conference rooms cannot.
-Plus, there’s the matter of set-up and clean up, when you rent a hotel meeting room, that duty is handed to the hotel’s staff, saving you time and energy better spent on your presentation.
+Plus, there’s the matter of set-up and clean-up.
+When you rent a hotel meeting room, that duty is handed to the hotel’s staff, saving you time and energy better spent on your presentation.

-If you’re looking for an edgier option, some hotels have outdoor meeting spaces perfect to get the creative juices flowing or for use as a space that transitions from a meeting to a mixer.
+If you’re looking for an edgier option, some hotels have outdoor meeting spaces perfect for getting the creative juices flowing or for use as a space that transitions from a meeting to a mixer.

 How to rent a hotel meeting room

-When you’re looking for the perfect space, keep in mind the location of the hotel in relation to your office, airports, and must-try restaurants or sightseeing spots that attendees can try after the meeting is over.
-Also keep in mind the intention of your rental.
-Do you want an intimate space, free from distractions for a brainstorming session or a multi-use space with a giant pull down screen?
+When you’re looking for the perfect space, keep in mind the location of the hotel.
+Is it near your office, airports, and must-try restaurants or sightseeing spots that attendees can try after the meeting is over?
+Also, keep in mind the intention of your rental.
+Do you want an intimate space, free from distractions for a brainstorming session or a multi-use space with a giant pull-down screen?
 The requirements of your specific event should guide you to a space that will suit your needs.

 Another factor to consider is the cost to rent a hotel meeting room.
-There are affordable options but the great range of amenities plus the addition of staff will add a bit to your final total.
+There are affordable options, but the fantastic range of amenities plus the addition of staff will add a bit to your final total.

-Before booking, clarify the specifics of the space– what, if any beverage services are included as well as if any necessary equipment comes with the room or is considered an add on.
-It’s also a good idea to clarify the allowed time for setting up and breaking down the room as it varies by host.
+Before booking, clarify the specifics of the space.
+For example, what, if any, beverage services are included?
+Is the necessary equipment included with the room rate, or is it an add-on?
+It’s also good to clarify the allowed time for setting up and breaking down the room as it varies by the host.

-Peerspace makes it easy to book a hotel meeting room—hotel policies, amenities, and included equipment are all easily displayed.
-Just find one that suits your taste and can accommodate the amount of people attending and offers the services you require, run through their specific policies, and press “book”.
+Peerspace makes it easy to book a hotel meeting room, with hotel policies, amenities, and included equipment are readily displayed.
+Just find one that suits your taste and can accommodate the number of people attending and offers the services you require, run through their specific policies, and press “book.”